ghl3/SpontaneousSymmetry/pages/stats/regression.markdown

 \end{align}
 $$

 where $f(x)$ is has a range between 0 and 1 (since it represents a probability).
 The probability $p(y|x)$ for a single data row represents a Bernouilli variable, or a weighted coin-flip.
 We're getting closer: we've taken a discrete problem and identified a continuous variable $p$ that we can try to model with a regression.
-However, our model for $p$ must take values between 0 and 1, so using a regression out-of-the-box won't work here.
-But we're conceptually close; we just need to come up with a variable that, when high (approaching infinity), can be associated with probabilities approaching 1 and, when low (approaching negative infinity) can be associated with probabilities approaching 0.
+However, our model for $p$ must produce values between 0 and 1, so using a regression out-of-the-box won't work here.
+But we're conceptually close.
+We just need to come up with a variable that, when high (approaching infinity), can be associated with probabilities approaching 1 and, when low (approaching negative infinity) can be associated with probabilities approaching 0.

 Toward that end, we define a concept known as the  "odds ratio".
 Imagine an event occurs $n$ times out of a total of $N$ tries.
 The probability can be estimated as $n/N$.
 We define the odds ratio to be: $n / (N-n)$.
 It is the ratio of the amount of times it occurred to the amount of times it did not occur.
-If the event occurred every time ($n=N$), then the odds ratio is infinity.
+If the event occurred every time, then the odds ratio is infinity.
 If the event never occurred, then the odds ratio is 0.
 This concept, therefore, fits our need.

 One can determine the probability from the odds, and visa versa, using the following: